Batman: White Knight: Influences

 For Batman: White Knight, Murphy drew influences from a variety of Batman-related media, including television series, live-action films, and video games.
-The Joker's real name in Batman: White Knight is Jack Napier, a reference to Tim Burton's 1989 Batman film, in which the Joker (played by Jack Nicholson) also shares that name.
-The Batmobile from that film, along with the Tumbler featured in Christopher Nolan's The Dark Knight trilogy, also inspired the look of Murphy's version of the car in the comic book.
+The Joker's real name for this interpretation is Jack Napier, a reference to Tim Burton's 1989 Batman film, in which the Joker (played by Jack Nicholson) also shares that name.
+The Batmobile from that film, along with the Tumbler featured in Christopher Nolan's The Dark Knight trilogy, inspired the look of Murphy's version of the car in the comic book, while also incorporating elements from F-1 cars; Murphy described his version as a cross between rock tumbler and a sports car.
 Additionally, one of the series' subplots involves a freeze ray used to encase a portion of Gotham in ice, a nod to the 1997 film Batman & Robin.

 Publication

 Batman: White Knight was written and illustrated by Sean Murphy, with color from Matt Hollingsworth and lettering by Todd Klein.
 It was initially intended to be a seven-issue story, but was extended to eight after the release of the first issue, which was published by DC on October 4, 2017, while the final issue was released on May 9, 2018.
-A trade paperback collecting all eight issues was released on October 9, 2018, being the first graphic novel published under the DC Black Label — an imprint designed to allow writers to submit their own unique interpretations of traditional DC Universe (DCU) characters for a more mature audience.
-A hardcover edition of Batman: White Knight was released on May 15, 2019.
-A deluxe edition of the series was published on March 4, 2020.
+A trade paperback collecting all eight issues was released on October 9, 2018, being the first graphic novel published under the DC Black Label, an imprint designed to allow writers to submit their own unique interpretations of traditional DC Universe (DCU) characters for a more mature audience.
+A hardcover edition was released on May 15, 2019, while a deluxe edition of the series was published on March 4, 2020.